BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 If you read up on Cross-Site Request Forgery you will find that the most common recommendation is to use [Token-Based Mitigation](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#token-based-mitigation).
 In this method, your frontend retrieves one or more single-use tokens from the server.
 A token must be sent with each call that makes changes and tokens may not be reused.
 This is a proven system and, prior to browser implementation of CORS, this and the [Double-Submit](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#alternative-using-a-double-submit-cookie-pattern) pattern were the only options.

 The trouble with Token-Based Mitigation and Double-Submit is that the server must keep track of issued tokens in a database of some sort thereby recognizing issued tokens and prohibiting reuse.
-It's very complicated and consumes extra server resources.
-If you choose one of these methods I strongly recommend that you adopt a tested and reliable library.
+It is very complicated and consumes extra server resources.
+If you choose one of these methods, you should adopt a tested and reliable library rather than implement it yourself.

+Of course, you can still ignore the CSRF/CORS issue entirely which is what the Naive server does.
+Since browsers have had CORS protection in place since the early 2000s, you can rely on browser protection against without any server-side CORS work so long as all calls to your server will come from the same origin.
+[As of 2025, 96.4% of browsers in use have baseline CORS protection](https://caniuse.com/?search=CORS).

-In contrast, the methods used in the secure-cookie and authentication methods in this demo both rely on storing the origin of the login in the authentication token.
+In contrast, the methods used in the secure-cookie and token authentication methods in this demo both rely on storing the origin of the login in the authentication token.
 Thus, calls from other origins are rejected.
 It is much simpler and equally secure as other methods.
 However, this method relies on browsers providing the [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header which [only became broadly available in 2015](https://caniuse.com/mdn-http_headers_origin).
 As of 2024 it remains unsupported on 3% of browsers in use.
 Due to a fail-safe implementation, this application will simply not work on older browsers without Origin headers.

 ## Additional Resources
 * [Common no-cors misconceptions](https://evertpot.com/no-cors/)